Schools of Choice (S.O.C.)

 Families, Please Note

 The Kent ISD School of Choice plan is a lottery-oriented system, not a first-come, first-served one.
-Applications are accepted starting April 13, 2020 and will no longer be accepted after June 1, 2020.
+Applications are accepted starting April 12, 2021.
 Only one application per student may be submitted.
 Families who submit more than one may be disqualified from the entire process.

 There is no advantage to submitting an application early since all applications are considered at the end of the application period.
 If the district has more applications than openings, a random drawing will take place the first week in June.